 We handle a lot of kitchen plumbing problems, most of the time we are dealing with a clogged sink.
 Unlike many plumbing issues, unclogged sinks are often something you can do yourself without too much know how, or really any wrenches or tools.
 A sink clog is often the result of built up gunk in the plumbing, so there are a couple of ways you can unclog the sink on your own.
-Here are two major DIY drain clearing methods that require little to no know how of plumbing.
+Here are two major DIY drain cleaning methods our Toronto plumbing team knows of that require little to no know how of plumbing.

 Method #1: The Plunger

 The plunger method is the most popular and probably the most familiar for people, it’s essentially doing what you do to a clogged toilet, but in your sink.

 Step 1: Clean your plunger.
 A plunger that spends most of its time in a dirty toilet is not worthy to go in your kitchen sink, so make sure you give it a thorough clean before you begin.

 Step 2: Put on the kettle.
 You’ll need boiling hot water, enough to partially fill your sink, before you start applying some elbow grease in the form of some serious plunging.
 Hot water helps clear drains better than cold water, so throw on the kettle.

 Step 3: If you have a double sink, block up the other drain, that way the pressure and water will all head towards the clog rather than straight out the other pipe.

 Step 4: Pour in the water and get to plunging.
 This is the easiest part, just start plunging the sink until the water drains through, just like a toilet.
 Be carful not to splash the water up, it’s literally boiling hot.

 Every elementary student’s favourite science experiment can actually help with your clogged pipe.
 Unlike Draino and other pipe cleaner solutions, baking soda and vinegar are safe for the pipes, which can weaken if exposed to other chemical solutions too often.